Efrim Menuck: Biography

 The lyrical style of Menuck is best described as poetic.
 The topics of his lyrics range from the fear and loneliness experienced while driving alone on an American highway at night to urban decay, and even a tribute to a deceased pet dog.
 Indeed, "This Is Our Punk-Rock," Thee Rusted Satellites Gather + Sing, the third album by Thee Silver Mt.
 Zion Memorial Orchestra & Tra-La-La Band, was essentially created as a requiem for open and abandoned spaces in Montreal, as well as for similar loss and decay around the world, due to either urban development or military action.
 Menuck is also known for integrating politics into song titles, lyrics, and album cover art for A Silver Mt.
 Zion.
-As such, references to anarchism and anti-war viewpoints are often expressed.
-(In an April 2014 interview with The Rumpus, Menuck identified as an anarchist.)
+As such, references to anarchism and anti-war viewpoints are often expressed; in an April 2014 interview with The Rumpus, he identified as an anarchist.

 While Menuck sometimes utilizes religious imagery in the lyrics and albums of Thee Silver Mt.
 Zion Memorial Orchestra & Tra-La-La Band, and described the recording sessions of He Has Left Us Alone but Shafts of Light Sometimes Grace the Corner of Our Rooms... a "Jewish experience", he does not consider himself an adherent of the Jewish faith, quoted in one source as saying "I don't go to synagogue, I don't believe that there's a God in heaven, I don't believe in any of that stuff".
 With the title of Born into Trouble as the Sparks Fly Upward, the band references the Book of Job Ch.
 5:7.
 Menuck has been an outspoken critic of the Israeli government; the liner notes for Yanqui U.X.O. criticize Ariel Sharon's 2000 visit to the Temple Mount.

 Along with Howard Bilerman, Radwan Moumneh and Thierry Amar, Menuck owns and operates the Hotel2Tango, a loft space that acts as a practice area, recording studio, and one of the very few non-commercial venues in Montreal capable of accommodating live concerts.
 The studio was originally confined to the recordings of friends and the bands of the people who own it, but has of late opened its doors to a multitude of other bands.

 In 2006, Menuck, with Sophie Trudeau and Thierry Amar, assisted in the recording of Carla Bozulich's first release for Constellation Records, Evangelista.

 On August 5, 2009, Silver Mt.
 Zion violinist Jessica Moss gave birth to her and Menuck's baby.
 The couple took him on tour with Vic Chesnutt.
 Menuck's first official solo project was released via Constellation Records on May 24, 2011.
 The album is entitled Plays "High Gospel".
 His second solo album titled Pissing Stars was released on February 2, 2018.
 Pissing Stars was also released on Constellation Records.

+He subsequently joined Ariel Engle in the noise-pop project All Hands Make Light.